MinaProtocol/MIPs/MIPS/mip-zkapps.md

 verify.

-The `access` permission introduced here affects not only zkApps, but also the payment and delegation transactions in the existing mainnet.
+The `access` permission introduced here affects not only zkApps, but also the payment and delegation transactions in the existing Mainnet.
 For those transactions, the fee payer and source accounts (that are always the same accounts, in any case) need to have an `access` permission compatible with a signature authorization.